orkes-io/docs/docs/reference-docs/api/workflow/pause-worflow.md

 # Pause Workflow

 This API pauses the execution of a running workflow.
-Any currently running tasks will finish, but no new tasks are scheduled until the workflow is resumed.
+Any currently running tasks will finish, but no new tasks will be scheduled until the workflow is resumed.

 ## Input Payload